grahamalderson/f5-agility-labs-adfsproxy/docs/module3/module-adfs-proxy.rst

 |image1|

-1. Close any open Chrome windows
+1. Close any open Chrome incognito windows

-2. Open a new Chrome window and test the App shortcut again.
+2. Open a new Chrome window if not already open

+3. Right click the App shortcut and open a new incognito window

    a.
 It should fail because you cannot access ADFS through the BIG-IP
       until you deploy the configuration.